mcproger/die-hard/docs/task_en.md

 As we expect the candidate to be able to work (or quickly adapt to) our tech stack, you will also be given a list of recommended technologies.

-You are expected to send a pull request in a public fork on Github or an archive with code to [mcproger7@gmail.com](mailto:mcproger7@gmail.com) with a clear subject and author name so that we can provide feedback.
+You are expected to send a pull request in a *private* Github/Gitlab repo or an archive with code to [mcproger7@gmail.com](mailto:mcproger7@gmail.com) with a clear subject and author name so that we can provide feedback.

 The repository must contain: